Conservation Easements: Defending IRS Challenges, Overcoming Audits, Structuring Deed Language for Perpetuity

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will address how to approach conservation easement donations going forward and offer practical guidance on overcoming IRS challenges once presented.
+This CLE course will address how to approach conservation easement donations, considering the significant recent judicial and legislative activity focused in this area, and offer practical guidance on overcoming IRS challenges once presented.

 - Conservation easements overview

 - Troublesome clauses